acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 ## Run Locally

-1. First make sure that you have installed Microsoft Visual Studio with C# support version 2015 or later.
+1. Make sure that you have installed Microsoft Visual Studio with C# support version 2015 or later.
 2. Since the Acrolinx Sidebar performs static code analysis to improve quality, you also have to install [Code Contracts for .NET](https://visualstudiogallery.msdn.microsoft.com/1ec7db13-3363-46c9-851f-1ce455f66970).
 3. Open the solution file [`Acrolinx.Demo.Sidebar.Net.sln`](Acrolinx.Demo.Sidebar.Net.sln) with Visual Studio.
 4. Run the solution.